Big Hero 6 (film): Production

-"Don Hall, Kristina Reed and the entire crew are such amazingly talented people and have such a love for all things Marvel that it's been an absolute blast working with them.
+Don Hall, Kristina Reed and the entire crew are such amazingly talented people and have such a love for all things Marvel that it's been an absolute blast working with them.
 They've really taken the Big Hero 6 property, which at the end of the day doesn't have a lot of publishing history behind it, and built an entire world and mythology around it.
 The amount of research Don and his crew have done is exhaustive and beyond thorough, and I don't just mean with respect to reading the comics.
 From the design of the characters and their tech to the look of the world, no stone has been left unturned and a lot of frequent flyer miles have been tallied up to get where they are at this juncture.
 These guys have traveled the globe to make Big Hero 6 the very best it can be.
-It's a tribute to how John Lasseter runs the animation division".
+It's a tribute to how John Lasseter runs the animation division[.]

-— – Joe Quesada, praising Walt Disney Animation Studios on their reinvention of Big Hero 6.
+— – Then Marvel Entertainment chief creative officer Joe Quesada, praising Walt Disney Animation Studios on their reinvention of Big Hero 6.

 After the Walt Disney Company's acquisition of Marvel Entertainment in 2009, CEO Bob Iger encouraged the company's divisions to explore Marvel's properties for adaptation concepts.
 By deliberately picking an obscure title, it would give them the freedom to come up with their own version.
 While directing Winnie the Pooh (2011), director Don Hall was scrolling through a Marvel database when he stumbled upon Big Hero 6, a comic he had never heard of before.
 "I just liked the title," he said.
 He pitched the concept to John Lasseter in 2011, as one of five ideas for possible productions for Walt Disney Animation Studios, and this particular idea "struck a chord" with Lasseter, Hall and Chris Williams.

 In June 2012, Disney confirmed that Walt Disney Animation Studios was adapting Marvel Comics' series and that the film had been commissioned into early stages of development.
 Because they wanted the concept to feel new and fresh, head of story Paul Briggs (who also voices Yama in the film) only read a few issues of the comic, while screenwriter Robert L. Baird admitted he had not read the comic at all.

 Big Hero 6 was produced solely by Walt Disney Animation Studios, although several members of Marvel's creative team were involved in the film's production including Joe Quesada, Marvel's chief creative officer, and Jeph Loeb, head of Marvel Television.
 According to an interview with Axel Alonso by Comic Book Resources, Marvel did not have any plans to publish a tie-in comic.
 Disney planned to reprint the Marvel version of Big Hero 6 themselves, but reportedly Marvel disagreed.
 They eventually came to agreement that Yen Press would publish the Japanese manga version of Big Hero 6 for Disney.